 - Costs for medications prescribed by a medical professional

-- Costs for health and dental insurance premiums provided they are not reimbursed by your employer
+- Costs for health and dental insurance premiums as long as they're not reimbursed by your employer

 - Costs for long-term care and long-term care insurance

-- Transportation and lodging costs for traveling to a health care facility, including mileage at a rate of 17 cents per mile as of 2017.
+- Transportation and lodging costs for traveling to a health care facility including mileage at a rate of 18 cents per mile as of 2018